-Under the legislation relating to Industrial and Provident Societies we are required to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the Association and of the surplus or deficit of the Association of that year.
+Under the legislation relating to Co-operative and Community Benefit Societies we are required to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the Association and of the surplus or deficit of the Association of that year.
 In preparing those financial statements we are required to:

-- Select suitable accounting policies and apply them consistently; - Make reasonable and prudent judgements and estimates; - Prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Association will continue in business.
+- Select suitable accounting policies and apply them consistently; - Make reasonable and prudent judgements and estimates; and - Prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Association will continue in business.